ForgeL4bs/ReFrame/readme.md

 * **Specify Timelines** Extracts frames withing a specified timeline.
 * **FPS Control:** Allows you to specify the frames per second (FPS) for extraction.
 If not specified, extracts all frames.
 * **Convert Images**: Convert images between multiple formats such as PNG, JPG/JPEG, WEBP, HEIF/HEIC.
+* **Resize Images**: Resize images to desired size/ratio or use the multiplier to just upscale the size of the image.
-* **Bulk Support**: Convert images in bulk by just passing the input_path/dir rather than passing them one by one.
+* **Bulk Support**: Convert/Resize images in bulk by just passing the input_path/dir rather than passing them one by one.
 * **GIF Creation**: An additional feature to create Animated GIFs just by stacking up multiple frames(images).
 * **Command-Line Interface:** Easy-to-use command-line interface with clear arguments.
 * **Cross-Platform:** Works on Linux, macOS, and Windows.